yuvalmGS/gigaspaces-wiki-jekyll/sbp/data-collocation-deployment-topology.markdown

 This is known as a starvation scenario.

 To solve this bottleneck, the processing unit allows you to **colocate** the business logic and data; both data and business logic are hosted within the same process, sharing the same memory space.
-Colocating business logic and data can be done statically (user service associated with a colocated space), or dynamically (via depanlinkService Executorstengahlink./map-reduce-pattern---executors-example.html#Service Executors Examplebelakanglink or depanlinkTask Executorstengahlink./map-reduce-pattern---executors-example.html#Executors Task Examplebelakanglink).
+Colocating business logic and data can be done statically (user service associated with a colocated space), or dynamically (via [Service Executors](./map-reduce-pattern---executors-example.html#Service Executors Example) or [Task Executors](./map-reduce-pattern---executors-example.html#Executors Task Example)).

 {% section %}